You & Your Extraordinary Blood + The Importance of Blood Donation

 My story is quite a graphic one and one that I am not emotionally ready to fully go into.
 It’s a story of extremely heavy periods, miscarriages, and haemorrhaging.
-And even though it’s not entirely solved and I still suffer from issues when it’s “that time of the month” plus the anaemia that marks my day to day life – a blood transfusion actually saved my life.
+And even though it’s not entirely solved and I still suffer from issues when it’s “that time of the month”.
+Plus the anaemia that marks my day to day life.
+But a blood transfusion actually saved my life.

 When I went into the gynae unit on a Monday morning, after waking up and suffering from palpitations, I didn’t expect to be in hospital for over 48 hours.
-After being checked and probed for hours, it was determined that my haemoglobin levels were dangerously low and I needed to be checked into the hospital.
+After being checked and probed for hours, it was determined that my haemoglobin levels were dangerously low.
+Basically, I urgently needed to be checked into the hospital.

 I thought that I would be monitored and that my haemoglobin levels would return to normal after a few days time.
 The reality was that my levels were so dangerously low due to extreme blood loss that it would take weeks for those levels to rise and the blood that I had lost to replenish itself.